 None of my family are morning people.
 So we typically sleep in until 8.30-9am or so.
 Then we have a simple breakfast and my partner and daughter head off to school (which is in our home) around 10am!
 We never planned on being a homeschool family, but due to the significant changes in 2020, here we are!

 Some mornings I’ll hop on a Zoom call for a Pinterest consult with another blogger, otherwise I get right down to business, checking emails and responding to blog comments.
 Then I usually move onto writing blog posts or editing photos.
 Fun fact about me: I listen to true crime podcasts alllll day (whenever I’m not writing).
-I can’t get enough of them – my favorites are Murder in the Rain, My Favourite Murder, and Crime Junkie.
+I can’t get enough of them – my favorites are Murder in the Rain and My Favourite Murder.

 Back to work though… I’ve got a daily task list that stays the same each week and helps me stay on track with my work.
 I am not one of those people who can batch write 5 blog posts, or shoot 5 recipes in one day.
 I have a short attention span and batching just does not work for me.
 I never do more than one thing for an hour.
 I usually break for lunch about 1pm when our daughter is done with school and then either head back to the computer to finish up admin work or get started on testing and/or shooting a new recipe.